philipturner/swift-opencl/README.md

 ## Naming Conventions

-SwiftOpenCL renames the following words in OpenCL macros:
+`swift-opencl` renames the following words in OpenCL macros:
 - "Addr" to "Address"
 - "Alloc" to "Allocation"
 - "Arg" to "Argument"